 The food company manufactures its products in 19 countries, marketing them in more than 180 countries.
 It generates 61% of its revenues in the US.

 The company’s manufacturing facilities in the US include four cereal plants and warehouses in Battle Creek, Michigan; Lancaster, Pennsylvania; Memphis, Tennessee; and Omaha, Nebraska.
 Its other facilities are mostly in Georgia, Kentucky, Michigan, and Ohio.

 Outside the US, Kellogg has additional manufacturing locations (some with warehousing facilities) in about 20 countries in Europe, Asia, Africa, and South America.

 Sales and Marketing

 The company markets its cereal products, in general, under the recognizable Kellogg's name as well as its "healthy" brand Kashi.
 Products are sold to supermarkets through a direct sales force model for resale to consumers.
-Kellogg uses broker and distributor arrangements for certain products and resold to consumers in retail stores, restaurants, and other food service establishments.
+Kellogg uses broker and distributor arrangements for certain products in retail stores, restaurants, and other food service establishments.
 These particular arrangements are leveraged to market its products in less-developed areas or in markets outside its focus.

 Kellogg’s advertising expense in fiscal 2015 was $1.09 billion, compared to $1.13 billion a year earlier.